 - You’re interested in the subject

-- You want to learn a practical skill
+- It can help you learn a practical skill

 - You need a qualification to get the job you want

-- You want to find out if you’re suited to a type of work
+- You wanna find out if you’re suited to a specific type of job

 Can more qualifications help me get a job or develop my career?